trilogy-group/cloudfixLinter-demo-cloudformation/README.md

 # cloudfixLinter-demo-cloudformation

+##### PREREQUISITE
+user must have cfn-lint installed in his system to do testing on local.
+For MacOS you can install cfn-lint using [`brew install cfn-lint`](https://formulae.brew.sh/formula/cfn-lint).
-For Local Testing
+For Windows and linux [`pip install cfn-lint`](https://pypi.org/project/cfn-lint/) For Local Testing
  1. Create the go binaries from cloudfix-linter repo
  2. Move the binary and mynewrule.py in current current directory inside cloudfix-linter folder